IdirBenSlama/kimera_swm_toy/docs/research/papers/paper1_reviewer_response.md

 This enables automatic detection of semantic boundaries and phase transitions.

 ### Comment 2.2: "Memory claims seem unrealistic.
-How is 12MB for 1M concepts possible?"
+How is ~1.5 GB for 1M concepts

 **Response**: We have added detailed storage analysis: